Andrew Harrison (British Army officer): Military career

 In 2007, Harrison was responsible for organising the repatriation of the bodies of British service personnel from Iraq and Afghanistan in 68 ceremonies.
 He was appointed to the United Kingdom's Permanent Joint Headquarters, finishing this tour seconded to 3 Commando Brigade in Helmand in Afghanistan.
 Harrison was appointed to command the 2nd Battalion of the Parachute Regiment in 2009, returning to Helmand with his regiment in 2010 where he was wounded.
 In 2012 Lieutenant Colonel Harrison was awarded the Distinguished Service Order for his leadership in Afghanistan.

 On promotion to colonel, Harrison became the military lead in the team responsible for Afghanistan planning at the Ministry of Defence.
 In 2012 he attended the United Kingdom's Higher Command and Staff Course, following which he was promoted to brigadier and placed in charge of the Joint Fires and Influence in the Allied Rapid Reaction Corps, a NATO High Readiness Force (Land) Headquarters ready for deployment worldwide.
 In 2016 he completed a master's degree in Politics and Policy and completed the Defence and Strategic Studies Course at the Australian Defence College.
 He was appointed the United Kingdom's Defence Adviser in Canberra from 2017 to 2019.
 In October 2021, Major General Harrison was awarded the NATO Meritorious Service Medal by the Secretary General of NATO.
-Harrison was promoted to lieutenant general on 15 December 2021 and appointed Deputy Commander of the United Nations Command in South Korea and the Colonel Commandant of the Parachute Regiment.
+Harrison was promoted to lieutenant general on 15 December 2021 and appointed Deputy Commander of the United Nations Command in South Korea.
+He stepped down from the UN Command in December 2023, and retired from the army on 1 August 2024.

+He was Colonel Commandant of the Parachute Regiment until September 2024.

 Personal life

-In 1992 Harrison married Carolyn Annette Burns, a teacher and former army officer.
+In 1993, Harrison married Carolyn Annette Burns, a teacher and former army officer.
 The couple have three daughters.
 Harrison was Vice President of the Army Winter Sports Association until 2015.
 His hobbies include cricket, skiing, cycling, running and military history.